DeniCastro/CompSciAEA/Data representation/Projects /P1 - Oct 8th.md

 # Binary Arithmetic and Conversion Project

 ## Instructions:
 Complete the following steps using the two negative decimal numbers provided.
 Show all work clearly and label each step.
+Send your work on Google Classroom.

 ### Given:
 - Number A: -45